tiprankstipranks

 We are subject to risks from climate change and natural disasters such as earthquakes and severe weather conditions.

 Our properties are located in areas that may be subject to climate change and natural disasters, such as earthquakes and wildfires, and severe weather conditions.
 Climate change and natural disasters, including rising sea levels, flooding, extreme weather, and changes in precipitation and temperature, may result in physical damage to, or a total loss of, our properties located in areas affected by these conditions, including those in low-lying areas close to sea level, and/or decreases in demand, rent from, or the value of those properties.
+We may be required to remediate damage caused to our properties as a result of natural disasters and may need to incur material costs in doing so.
 In addition, we may incur material costs to protect these properties, including increases in our insurance premiums as a result of the threat of climate change, or the effects of climate change, and may not be covered by our insurance policies.
 Additionally, the occurrence of natural disasters could affect our ability to carry on business functions that are critical to our financial and operational viability.
 The extent of our casualty losses and loss in operating income in connection with such events is a function of the severity of the event and the total amount of exposure in the affected area.
-When we have a geographic concentration of exposures, a single catastrophe (such as an earthquake) affecting an area in which we have a significant concentration of properties, such as in Texas, California, Ohio, Arizona, Georgia, Illinois or New Jersey, could have a material adverse effect on us.
-We also own at least one property near an earthquake fault line.
+When we have a geographic concentration of exposures, a single catastrophe (such as an earthquake) affecting an area in which we have a significant concentration of properties, such as in Arizona, Colorado, Massachusetts, California and New Jersey, could have a material adverse effect on us.
 As a result, our operating and financial results may vary significantly from one period to the next, and our financial results may be adversely affected by our exposure to losses arising from climate change, natural disasters or severe weather conditions.

 Tech & Innovation